gary-peterson/dsa-unit-tests-java-gen/README.md

 ## Running In IDE

 Note: example here is Eclipse -- other IDE's should be similar

+This applies to any archive with name ending in "-For-IDE".

 1. Download archive and extract root directory
 2. You will have probably two subdirectories